DDDEastMidlandsLimited/dddem-blog/_posts/2019-08-07-digital-lincoln-post.md

 ---
 #### Free tech Learning

 A meetup is similar to that of a conference, a bridge between the experts and learners, but a meetup differs, educationally only slightly but there is undoubtedly often a difference in the expert accessibility.
-There is a different sort of culture and the relaxed approach often means the sometimes artificial barriers we put between ourselves and speakers are removed.
+There is a different sort of culture and the relaxed approach often means the, sometimes, artificial barriers we put between ourselves and speakers are removed.
 I have yet to meet a speaker who is not helpful, willing to chat and talk (I mean that is why they are there right) after the presentation or demo.
 There is, of course, lots of other learnings besides that of the speaker or collaboration between groups in a hack or demo going on.

 #### The debugging power of the conversation